PFAS

 Mice exposed to a low-dose mixture of EDCs (the pesticide atrazine, BPA, PFOA, and dioxin) while pregnant later had hyperglycemia with a persistent elevation in blood glucose two hours after glucose administration in a glucose tolerance test, while these effects were not observed in mixture-exposed non-pregnant females (six months after exposure).
 These findings provide biological plausibility for the associations seen between chemical exposures during pregnancy and subsequent maternal diabetes and shows that pregnancy itself can play a role in the effects of chemical exposures (Merrill et al. 2021).

 Pregnant rats exposed to PFOS developed changes in the expression of genes related to insulin resistance and other metabolic effects, and linked to fasting blood glucose levels (Yu et al. 2023).
 Meanwhile, F-53B, a PFOS replacement, caused gut barrier damage and gut microbiota changes linked to impaired glucose tolerance in pregnant mice (Feng et al. 2024).
+Pregnant rats exposed to PFBS, and alternative to PFOS, had changes to glucose metabolism, including lower glucose levels after a glucose tolerance test (Yu et al. 2024).

 Diabetes Management and Complications